pjmeyer/devopsdemo/dockerjava/readme.md

 ### Prerequisites for the lab

-* **Visual Studio Team Services**: You will need a Visual Studio Team Services Account.
-If you do not have one, you can sign up for free [here](https://www.visualstudio.com/products/visual-studio-team-services-vs)

 * **Microsoft Azure Account**: You will need a valid and active Azure account for the Azure labs.